 The Last Command is the final novel in Timothy Zahn’s trilogy which sparked the many new novels out there featuring Luke Skywalker, Leia Organa, Han Solo, and their many compatriots.
 However, not one of those novels compares to Zahn’s trilogy.

 Luke, however, has a secret weapon on his side in Mara Jade – or does he?
-Once known ans The Emperor’s Hand her mind has been planted with the command that she must kill Luke, and admits as much to him, Leia, and Han.
+Once known as The Emperor’s Hand her mind has been planted with the command that she must kill Luke and admits as much to him, Leia, and Han.
 Still, she seemingly holds off knowing she needs their help.
-Luke doesn’t believe she will do it, and Han and Lei nervously go along with his faith in her when the embark on a mission to destroy the cloning cylinders allowing Thrawn to quickly man a newly discovered fleet of ships.
+Luke doesn’t believe she will do it, and Han and Lei nervously go along with his faith in her when they embark on a mission to destroy the cloning cylinders allowing Thrawn to quickly man a newly discovered fleet of ships.

 The new characters Zahn has introduced mesh nicely with those we’ve known before.
 I didn’t mind following a completely different story – yet parallel to other events going on – involving the smugglers with all new characters in it because Zahn wrote them so well.
 New species such as the Noghri are interesting and do add quite a bit to the story as well.